-urtis Ward, born Kurt Georg Wertheim, died on May 23, 2022 in Memphis, TN at the age of 104.
-Known to be an eternal optimist, his family and friends have no doubt that it was his positive attitude that led to his longevity.
+urtis Ward, born Kurt Georg Wertheim, died on May 23, 2022, in Memphis, Tennessee, at the age of 104.
+Known as he was to be an eternal optimist, his family and friends have no doubt that it was his positive attitude that led to his longevity.
 Despite having to flee his hometown of Frankfurt at the age of 16 because it was becoming increasingly dangerous to be a young Jewish man in Germany, Curt experienced many positive turns of events which led to a truly wonderful life.